thoughtspot/custom-css-demo/README.md

 # Custom Styling in ThoughtSpot Everywhere (Embed)

-Guideline to override ThoughtSpot's default styles to match the parent application's defaults.
+Guideline to override ThoughtSpot's style to match the parent application's defaults.

 ## Installation